rrednoss/alertmanager-signl4/README.md

 $ helm upgrade --install --namespace alertmanager-signl4 -f values.yaml alertmanager-signl4 alertmanager-signl4/alertmanager-signl4
 ```

+## Observability
+One aspect of cloud-native applications is observability.
+It can be defined as a measure of how well the internal state of the application can be observed from its output.
+For this reason, this application provides structured logging and Prometheus-enabled metrics that can be received via the `/metrics` endpoint.
+The following custom metrics are provided:

+* `http_total_requests`
+* `http_response_status_total`
+* `http_response_time_seconds`
+* `alerts_send_total`

 ## Open Points
 * [x] Write documentation on how to use and configure the app.
 * [x] Fix broken unit tests.
 The code needs to be refactored in some way that the Server has its Client as dependency.